Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 ### Page - Marcel Cassette Return 1
 **Text:**
 ```
 You know, it's funny...
 It's not about fixing things.
 It's about remembering the parts of life that keep us going, even when we can't put everything back together.
-This tape... it's more than just a song, it's a piece of who we were.\n\nHere.
+This tape... it's more than just a song, it's a piece of who we were.

+Here.
 I've got a few things that might help you out.
 Don't go thinking this means I'm done with you yet.
 ```
 **Player Input:**
 - Thanks, Marcel.
 I think I understand.
 You've got your way of holding on to the past, even if it's not easy.